Bharathkasyap/threat-hunting-scenario-tor-/README.md

 ## Steps Taken

-### 1. Searched the `DeviceFileEvents` Table
+### Step 1: File Discovery - TOR Installer

-Searched for any file that had the string "tor" in it and discovered what looks like the user "employee" downloaded a TOR installer, did something that resulted in many TOR-related files being copied to the desktop, and the creation of a file called `tor-shopping-list.txt` on the desktop at `2024-11-08T22:27:19.7259964Z`.
-These events began at `2024-11-08T22:14:48.6065231Z`.
+Searched **DeviceFileEvents** table for any file that had the string **‘tor’** in it and discovered what looks like the user **“employee”** downloaded a tor installer, did something that resulted in many tor-related files being copied to the desktop and the creation of a file called **‘Shopping_list’** on the desktop at May 16, 2025 4:44:36 PM.
+These events began at: 2025-05-16T21:38:15.9741931Z

 **Query used to locate events:**